5agado/conversation-analyzer/README.md

 # Conversation Analyzer
 Analyzer and statistics generator for text-based conversations.
+If interested, check out also [my related article].

 Includes scraper and parser for Facebook conversations.